cubetech/wpplugin.cubetech-simple-yt-videos/README.md

 ## Description:

-This plugin filters the content and modify the Youtube videos to be responsive
+This plugin filters the content and modify the YouTube videos to be responsive

 ## Version: 1.0.0